r-lib/xml2/cran-comments.md

   do about this.

 ## Downstream dependencies
-I ran `R CMD check` on all 6 reverse dependencies (https://github.com/hadley/xml2/tree/master/revdep/summary.md).
-As far as I can tell, there are no new problems related to xml2.
+I ran `R CMD check` on all 51 reverse dependencies (https://github.com/hadley/xml2/tree/master/revdep/summary.md).

+There were 2 Warnings in rversions and docxtractr due to deprecated functions, these maintainers have been alerted to the changes and will release new versions of their packages soon.

+There was 1 Error in rvest, a new version of that package has now been released to address the issues.